AS Lodigiani

-Associazione Sportiva Lodigiani S.r.l. or Lodigiani in short, was an Italian football club based in Rome, Italy.
-The club was notable for their youth products.
+Associazione Sportiva Dilettantistica Lodigiani 1972 or Lodigiani in short, is an Italian football club based in Rome, Italy.
+The club is notable for their youth products.
 In the 1980s to 2000s, the club played in Serie C1 and Serie C2.
 In 2004, the club merged with Cisco Calcio Roma and became Cisco Lodigiani, despite that club changed the name back to Cisco Calcio Roma (Cisco Roma) in 2005 and then Atletico Roma F.C. in 2010.
-Since 2005, several namesakes were founded as phoenix clubs of the original A.S.
-Lodigiani, as A.S.D.
-Atletico Lodigiani and A.S.D.
-Lodigiani Calcio 1972 respectively.
+Since 2005, was founded as phoenix club of the original A.S.
+Lodigiani as A.S.D.
+Atletico Lodigiani.
 They were amateur football clubs or youth academies.